GRAINS-CBOT wheat, corn ease after USDA sparked rally on supply concerns

 "There is zero tolerance for crop problems in the U.S. this summer," said Tomm Pfitzenmaier, analyst for Summit Commodity Brokerage in Iowa, about corn.

-The most-active Chicago Board of Trade soft red winter wheat contract Wv1 was down 7-3/4 cents at $11.71 a bushel by 10:20 a.m.
-CDT (1520 GMT), after rising to a two-month peak.
-K.C. hard red winter wheat KWN2 and MGEX spring wheat MWEN2 futures also eased after the July contracts set new highs.
+The most-active Chicago Board of Trade soft red winter wheat contract Wv1 ended down 1-1/4 cents at $11.77-1/2 a bushel after earlier hitting a two-month peak.
+K.C. hard red winter wheat KWN2 and MGEX spring wheat MWEN2 futures extended gains and set new highs in the July contracts.

-The agency, in a monthly crop report issued Thursday, ignited a rally in wheat futures by projecting six-year low for world stocks next season and a nine-year low for U.S. stocks.
-Traders were particularly surprised by a lower-than-expected 2022/23 production estimate for U.S. hard red winter wheat, which suffered heat damage.
+The USDA ignited a rally in wheat futures on Thursday by projecting a six-year low for world stocks next season in a monthly crop report.
+Traders were surprised by a lower-than-expected 2022/23 production estimate for U.S. hard red winter wheat, which suffered heat damage.
 WASDE13

 The report reflected "an increasingly tense context linked to the double effect of climatic hazards and tensions on the Black Sea," consultancy Agritel said.

-In France, crop ratings for soft wheat fell sharply last week, data from farm office FranceAgriMer showed, suggesting growing stress for plants from dry weather.
+Analysts said hot weather could continue to trim the U.S. hard red winter wheat harvest, while rains have delayed spring wheat plantings in the northern U.S. Plains.

-(Reporting by Tom Polansek in Chicago and Gus Trompiz in Paris; Editing by Shinjini Ganguli and Richard Chang)
+(Reporting by Tom Polansek in Chicago and Gus Trompiz in Paris; Editing by Shinjini Ganguli, Richard Chang and Sandra Maler)

 ((Thomas.Polansek@thomsonreuters.com; https://twitter.com/tpolansek))